- Flexibility with Attendance and Equal Access

 - My professor said the Attendance Policy Addendum is not necessary.
 What do I do now?

 - There are multiple reasons why an instructor may not want to complete the APA.
 You may ask your instructor for clarification and express how this document is intended to be used.
 If the instructor indicates that it is not necessary because they do not have an attendance requirement in their course, ask to discuss the main items since it may include topics that the instructor did not consider related to missing class (Ex.
 How you will obtain missed information from class).
 After your meeting, send an email to your instructor while copying your assigned D&A AC to outline what you understand related to flexibility with attendance.
 This helps to allow for any clarity to be provided, any remaining questions answered, and include your AC in the communication about expectations and flexibility.

 | Back to top |

 - The plan set forth in this addendum begins on the date the Accommodation Letter and the Attendance Policy Addendum are delivered and discussed.

 - If you have any questions, contact the student’s Access Coordinator (AC) to aid in facilitation of this accommodation.

-- Instructors who want to learn more about creating flexibility within the structure of their course can contact the Faculty Innovation Center.
+- Instructors who want to learn more about creating flexibility within the structure of their course can contact the Center for Teaching and Learning.

 | Back to top |